Dave-team/Knowledge-base/Priorities.md

 - **Acceptance** I am human.
 I make mistakes.
 I have feelings and thoughts will always pop up.
 Accept myself and things the way they are.
 Don't force things.
 It's okay - I am good enough.
 It's okay whatever the outcome is.
 I'm not perfect and that's ok.
 - **Exposure** As we do the things we fear / we don't like, we have an opportunity to increase our confidence in our ability to cope with the situations that frighten us.
 Notice fears, take them for what they are just do it.
 To make the process as easy as possible, don't think about it until you are experiencing it.
 Accept the pain for what it is and it'll be over before you know it.
 - **Keep practicing** Often when we start to feel better, we stop using the skills that helped us get to that point.
 It is actually better to keep deliberately using helpful skills until they become automatic.
 To that extend, keep practicing mindfullness and CBT where needed.
+- **Be yourself** Be the best version of yourself.
+Let's find ourselves and be ourselves - no need to envy or try to imitate others.

 ## Life design
 - Happy and at peace - I can do nothing for an hour and step out the race